tomaztk/Useless_R_functions/README.md

 7. Lorem Ipsum R text generator
 8. Wacky Password generator
 9. Play Rock-Paper-Scissors with your R Engine
+10. Duplicate and frequent functions used in many R packages

 ## Cloning the repository
 You can follow the steps below to clone the repository.